nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/Programming_Workflow.md

         NVIM:
             -> Finish adding all the lsps and plugin -> FIX THE CLIPBOARD PROBLEM
+            -> MAYBE LEARN TO USE GIT ON NVIM AS WELL ?? (optional)

         TMUX:
             -> Make it look pretty